-The skills you are going learn at this phase are one of the major differentiators that separates average coders from solid programmers.
+The skills that you are going to learn at this phase are some of the major differentiators that separate average coders from solid programmers.

 In fact, most big tech companies like Google, Facebook, and Amazon focus a lot on data structures questions during their interview process.

 Be aware that the topic of data structures and algorithms is language neutral, so it doesn’t matter which programming language you’re using.